Best Portable Chargers and Power Banks in 2026

 Q: How many times can a power bank charge my phone?

-A: Divide the power bank's capacity (mAh) by your phone's battery capacity (mAh) and multiply by 0.6-0.7 to account for efficiency losses.
-For example, a 10,000mAh power bank can charge a 3,500mAh phone approximately 1.7-2 times.
+A: Divide the power bank's mAh by your phone's battery mAh and multiply by 0.65 for efficiency losses.
+A 10,000mAh bank charges a 3,500mAh phone roughly 1.9 times.

 Q: Can I charge a laptop with a portable charger?

-A: Yes, but you need a power bank with sufficient output (65W+ for most laptops) and the right port (USB-C PD).
-Check your laptop's power requirements before purchasing.
+A: Yes, but you need 65W+ output and USB-C PD.
+Check your laptop's power brick wattage before buying.

 Q: How long do portable chargers last?